PlainsightPro/dataminds-intro-mlops/README.md

 Make sure you meet the following checklist:
 [] An Azure subscription.
 Typically obtained via a free trial or VSE program.

+### Deploying the infrastructure

+`terraform init` to initialize the repository.

+`terraform apply` to apply everything.

+`terraform destroy` to remove the infrastructure.

+> Note: You need to be an account admin on databricks to create the metastore.
+See the [Azure docs](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/automate).

 ## References

 The work in this repository is based on the ideas found in the following sources: